ERBringHorvath/SeqForge/README.md

 `makeblastdb -h` <br />
 `blastn` -h

 If these commands run without error, BLAST is correctly installed.
-If an error occurs, refer to the BLAST+ documentation
+If an error occurs, refer to the [BLAST+ documentation](https://blast.ncbi.nlm.nih.gov/doc/blast-help/index.html#index)

 # multiBLAST Installation

-We suggest installing multiBLAST within your Home folder, such as `/Users/your_username/multiblast`
+We suggest installing multiBLAST within your Home folder, such as `/Users/your_username/`

 Change directory to desired installation path